 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Jane Mander is one of over 91 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Jane Mander is one of over 90% of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.

 If you would like more information our village manager will be happy to help.

 Treat yourself to a pamper session in our hair and beauty salon or a sweet treat in the shop.

 Lounge and dining areas provide spaces to relax and enjoy mealtimes.
 The food tastes great and the social interaction is good for the soul.

 Tranquil indoor and outdoor spaces dedicated to our care residents allow you to relax and meet with family and friends.

 Personal attention, warmth and building trusting relationships are all crucial to the customised care we provide at our care centres.